 The male jumps on the female’s back before wrapping their forelimbs around her body.
 They then grip the nuptial pads in a position called amplexus.

 Males externally fertilize the eggs released by the female into the water.
 Females can lay over 2000 eggs at this time.
-The female presses her forelimbs on her abdomen while the male fertilizes them with his sperm.
+The female presses her forelimbs on her abdomen while the male fertilizes them with sperm.
 Amplexus can take several seconds or even as long as a month.
 This usually takes place on the water.

 The eggs are fertilized as soon as they are laid and before they absorb water.

 Each egg is small (2-3mm) in diameter.
 The eggs are held in a gelatinous capsule, which swells soon after up to 10mm.
 The eggs fall to the bottom of the water before floating once again, joining the other spawn.

 The next stage for the eggs is developing into a tadpole, which can take 10-21 days, depending on the location and temperature.
 Tadpoles survive by using the jelly around them, which they digest using a special gland.
 At this point, they have no mouths and get their nourishment from the egg yolk.

 They then start to eat plants and breathe through three pairs of gills.
 The gills are external, but a flap of skin covers them.

 Inside, a gill cavity is used for breathing, connected by a spiracle to the outside.
 After seven weeks, the hindlegs have finished forming, and a week later, the lungs have developed.

-By May or June, the frog is fully formed and about 15mm long.
+The frog will be fully formed and about 15mm long by May or June.
 In colder conditions, tadpoles may grow slower.
 Frogs reach sexual maturity when they are in their third year.

-Once the female has laid her eggs, the female usually leaves the spawning ground.
+Once the female has laid her eggs, she usually leaves the spawning ground.
 However, the male will stay there to find another female.
-Both the male and female will return to the same breeding site every year.
+Both the male and female will return to the same breeding site yearly.